INSIGHT-How a secretive Hamas commander masterminded the attack on Israel

 Born as Mohammad Masri in 1965 in the Khan Yunis Refugee Camp set up after the 1948 Arab-Israeli War, the militant leader became known as Mohammed Deif after joining Hamas during the first Intifada, or Palestinian uprising, which began in 1987.

-Rising up the Hamas ranks, Deif developed the group's network of tunnels and its bomb-making expertise.
+Rising in Hamas ranks, Deif developed the group's network of tunnels and its bomb-making expertise.
 He has topped Israel's most wanted list for decades, held personally responsible for the deaths of dozens of Israelis in suicide bombings.

 His wife, 7-month-old son, and 3-year-old daughter were killed by an Israeli air strike in 2014.